Transferring your overseas licence

 - NAATI, WAITI, and AUSIT maintain an online directory of practitioners and do not provide the actual translation service.

-- DVS only accepts driver licence translations provided by the Department of Social Services, 'Free Translating Service' where the translation has been done by a NAATI accredited translator.
+- The Department of Transport only accepts driver licence translations provided by the Department of Social Services, 'Free Translating Service' where the translation has been performed by a NAATI accredited translator.

 Consulate contacts - Afghanistan, Bangladesh, India, Indonesia, Iraq and Pakistan